Ally-R/csc207-hw04/README.md

 ## Group members:
 Elise Bargman, Ally Rogers

+## Tests and Report/Analysis are in email, attached as PDF.

 ## Note about ALifeSim versus ALifeSimExpt
 We made two main methods in order to handle testing: ALifeSim and ALifeSimExpt.
 Our ALifeSim class is the same as what the assignment asked